EvmosGov/proposals/ECP/2A/main.md

 **Safe Deployment Address**: [0xC3C5156911bf53f12913b68E0532096536B30600](https://safe.evmos.org/evmos:0xC3C5156911bf53f12913b68E0532096536B30600) (evmos1c0z326g3haflz2gnk68q2vsfv5mtxpsqgqgd0v)

 *The total funding request of the proposal may be adjusted accordingly in the event of market volatility and major price swings.
 This clause serves as a safeguard for our planned 6-month runway and our treasury diversification plans, and is a notice to the Evmos community that the final ask amount may be different than what is being presented today.*

+## Forum
+Full discussion can be found on [Commonwealth](https://commonwealth.im/evmos/discussion/9421-ecp2a-formalizing-and-funding-the-governance-workstream-rev-2).